EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolver.md

 ~~~
 The "world individuals" above are the only objects that exist in the world. `x` values in MRS will hold these as values.

-The "world facts" above are facts about the relationships between things in the world that predications (such as `in(x, y)`) can refer to to see if they are `true`.
+The "world facts" above are facts about the relationships between things in the world that predications such as `in(x, y)` can refer to to see if they are `true`.

 As above, it doesn't matter how either of these is actually represented in a program, as long as the predications know how to find and interpret them.
 We'll be building an example of such a system in this tutorial.

-To make the backgracking algorithm more explicit, and to make the formula more like real MRS predications, we need to introduce a notion of "variable scope" to the formula.
+To make the backgracking algorithm more explicit, and to make the formula more like real MRS predications, we need to introduce a notion of "variable scope".
 Variable scope shows where a variable is introduced and which predications can use it.

 We'll represent scope by a function for now: `scope(variable, [predication_list])`.
 The function states that `variable` can be used by all the predications in `[predication_list]`.
 And, since `scope()` itself is a predication, more variables can be defined in `predication_list` using another `scope()`.
 This allows us to represent our formula using scoping, like this: